Leptospirosis: Pathogenesis

 Leptospira LPS only activates toll-like receptor 2 (TLR2) in monocytes in humans.
 The lipid A molecule of the bacteria is not recognised by human TLR4 receptors.
 Therefore, the lack of Leptospira recognition by TLR4 receptors probably contributes to the leptospirosis disease process in humans.

-Although there are various mechanisms in the human body to fight against the bacteria, Leptospira is well adapted to such an inflammatory condition created by it.
+Although various mechanisms in the human body fight against the bacteria, Leptospira is well adapted to such an inflammatory condition created by it.
 In the bloodstream, it can activate host plasminogen to become plasmin that breaks down extracellular matrix, degrades fibrin clots and complemental proteins (C3b and C5) to avoid opsonisation.
 It can also recruit complement regulators such as Factor H, C4b-binding protein, factor H-like binding protein, and vitronectin to prevent the activation of membrane attack complex on its surface.
 It also secretes proteases to degrade complement proteins such as C3.
-It can bind to thrombin that decreases the fibrin formation.
+It can bind to thrombin, which decreases the fibrin formation.
 Reduced fibrin formation increases the risk of bleeding.
 Leptospira also secretes sphingomyelinase and haemolysin that target red blood cells.

 Leptospira spreads rapidly to all organs through the bloodstream.
 They mainly affect the liver.
 They invade spaces between hepatocytes, causing apoptosis.
-The damaged hepatocytes and hepatocyte intercellular junctions cause leakage of bile into the bloodstream, causing elevated levels of bilirubin, resulting in jaundice.
+The damaged hepatocytes and hepatocyte intercellular junctions cause bile leakage into the bloodstream, causing elevated levels of bilirubin, resulting in jaundice.
 Congested liver sinusoids and perisinusoidal spaces have been reported.
 Meanwhile, in the lungs, petechiae or frank bleeding can be found at the alveolar septum and spaces between alveoli.
 Leptospira secretes toxins that cause mild to severe kidney failure or interstitial nephritis.
 The kidney failure can recover completely or lead to atrophy and fibrosis.
 Rarely, inflammation of the heart muscles, coronary arteries, and aorta are found.